2019 Grant Guidelines

 Women’s Fund is particularly interested in funding programming in the following areas:

-- Breaking negative cycles and moving to economic self-sufficiency (especially regarding poverty and domestic violence)
+- Breaking negative cycles and moving to economic mobility (especially regarding poverty and domestic violence)

 Women’s Fund will support organizations and programs specifically designed to meet the needs of women and girls which demonstrate:

 - Fiscal Responsibility